captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O’CONNOR:
 I just want you to walk me down that aisle, Walter.
-I just want to put all of this behind us—I don’t even know how things went so far afield.
+I just want to put all of this behind us — I don’t even know how things went so far afield.

 ---